 By Phil Wilcox

-Phil Wilcox is business representative for the International Brotherhood of Electrical Workers, Local 97.
+Phil Wilcox of Pendleton is a former business representative for the International Brotherhood of Electrical Workers, Local 97.